 So, I tried.
 I swear.
 We went to my favorite running-shoe place, and we tried the new Excels (they are now up to #3, so I’m sure #4 will be coming out soon).
 I did not like the feel of them; my ankles rolled as I walked, which means I would be chancing a sprained ankle on my jumps or any quick change of direction.
 They went back on the shelf.
 We shopped for almost an hour before my husband called it quits, and I ended up with some shoes that were OK.
 They are great for running on even ground and they look awesome, but I still slide in them during harder workouts (even with thicker socks and a heel lock knot), so they are not perfect.
 Over the course of three months, we have purchased two pairs of Brooks shoes, two pair of Mizunos, and two pairs of Asics.
 They are now all part of my “running errands” wardrobe, and my feet look goooood. 🙂 I have shoes in every color of the rainbow, but nothing can replace my Asics Gel Excels.

 So, while the experts say it is time to get rid of my beloved Asics, I insist that I must resist.
 My Excels still have tread on them, they still support me during every workout, and I simply love them more than all the others.
 I promise to keep looking for a new shoe to replace them, but until I find the next perfect shoe, I will stodgily hold on to these.
 Sometimes, Cupcake, it is OK to hold onto our past.
-Especially if it’s the only thing that keeps… Click To Tweet
+Especially if it’s the only thing that keeps us moving in the right direction.
+Click To Tweet

 So, what things have you held on to, even though you may have been told it is time to let go of them?
 How have you justified it?

 As always, let me know how things are going, and stay frosted!